 What’s Going On?

-Attorneys working with ClassAction.org would like to speak to these individuals to help determine whether a class action lawsuit can be filed over the way Air Canada refunds their customers.
+Attorneys working with ClassAction.org would like to speak to these individuals to help determine whether a class action lawsuit can be filed over the way Air Canada refunds its customers.

 What’s the Catch?

 There is none!
-Attorneys suspect Air Canada may be breaking their contracts with customers and they want to help people get their money back if they were improperly refunded.
+Attorneys are looking into whether Air Canada is breaking its contracts with customers and want to help people get their money back if they were improperly refunded.

 Attorneys working with ClassAction.org would like to hear from anyone who purchased an airline ticket with Air Canada and canceled their flight, but never ended up using the credit they received following the cancellation.